This DIY Sugar Flower Cake looks like a complicated project, but you can easily assemble these edible flowers at home!

-Anyone have a need for a mound of brass rods that look like they got rejected from the junk yard?
+Does anyone have a need for a mound of brass rods that look like they got rejected from the junkyard?
 Because if so, I’m totally your girl, but more on that later…

 FRIENDLY P.S.A: I swear it looks involved, but you can super easily assemble this at home!

-Sugar flowers (we bought ours from Dazzled Cupcakes here)
+Sugar flowers — We bought ours from Dazzled Cupcakes on Etsy.

-Additional thick icing to use as edible adhesive
+Additional thick icing to use as an edible adhesive

-I am NO WHERE near a pro at making edible flowers quite as beautiful as the ones we bought from Dazzled Cupcakes on Etsy, so I left that to her.
-They’re so detailed, and worth every penny for…someone else to make.
-Ha!
-There are plenty of tutorials online if you’re willing to attempt it yourself, otherwise you can just purchase and adhere them..
+I am NOWHERE near a pro at making edible flowers quite as beautiful as the ones we bought from Dazzled Cupcakes on Etsy.
+So I left that to her!

 FLORAL TIP: We got approximately 120 flowers (including the very tiny ones) and were able to cover one 6×6 inch cake and cover one half of a 3×3 inch cake.